 Todd Lefko, Elk River, MN and Moscow, Russia

 Trustee Todd is President of International Business Development Company, an import-export firm, and writes for Rossiske Vesti, a Russian political newspaper and offers commentary for Rusya-Al Youm, the Russian Arabic Television channel for the Middle East.
 He has taught urban affairs, political science, international relations, political philosophy, political campaign management, leadership, organizational development and public administration and sociology at the university level, and has lectured at universities in Russia, China, Belarus, Kazakhstan and Turkmenistan.
 Todd has led and participated on Global Volunteers Service Programs in Jamaica and the USA.

-Director Katie earned a Bachelor¹s of Chemical Engineering Degree from the University of Minnesota and has spent the last fourteen years working at General Mills in multiple assignments both domestically and internationally with field assignments in Brazil, Switzerland, and Canada.
-In addition to her day-to-day accountabilities, she leads the General Mills international product donation efforts.
-Katie has been a passionate supporter of Global Volunteers for many years: a six time program participant (including India, Ghana, Peru and Poland), an advisory board member for the St. Lucia Project, a co-chair of the 25th Anniversary Gala Celebration, a FOX News Global Volunteer of the Month, and the President of the first Minnesota Encore Team.
+Director Katie earned a Bachelor's of Chemical Engineering Degree from the University of Minnesota and has spent the last fifteen years working at General Mills in multiple assignments both domestically and internationally with field assignments in Brazil, Switzerland, and Canada.
+Katie has been a passionate supporter of Global Volunteers for many years: a seven time program participant (including India, Ghana, Peru and Poland and the USA), an advisory board member for the St. Lucia Project, a co-chair of the 25th Anniversary Gala Celebration, a FOX News Global Volunteer of the Month, and the President of the first Minnesota Encore Team.
 Additionally, Katie has volunteer experiences in Morocco and Russia.
 To maintain her well-being, Katie regularly practices yoga and teaches courses as a certified instructor at Bikram Yoga College of India in Minneapolis.

 Keith Kresge, Los Angeles, CA